-The XMC front panel includes six SSMC coaxial connectors, and a 26-pin μ Sync Bus connector for input/output of timing and analog signals.
+The XMC front panel includes six SSMC coaxial connectors and a 26-pin Sync Bus connector for input/output of clock, trigger and analog signals.
 The front panel also includes ten LEDs.

-- Bus front panel connector: The 26-pin Sync Bus front panel connector labeled SYNC/GATE provides clock, sync and gate input/output pins for the Low-Voltage Positive Emitter-Coupled Logic (LVPECL) Sync Bus.
-When the board is a bus master, these pins output LVPECL Sync Bus signals to other slave units.
-When the board is a bus Slave, these pins input LVPECL signals from a bus Master. - Link LED: The green LNK LED illuminates when a valid link has been established over the PCle interface. - USR LED: The green USR LED is for user applications. - Master LED: the yellow MAS temperature or over-voltage condition is indicated by any of the temperature/voltage sensors on the PCB.
+- Sync Bus Connector: The 26-pin Sync Bus front panel connector, labeled SYNC/GATE, provides clock, sync, and gate input/output pins for the Sync Bus. - Link LED: The green LNK LED blinks when a valid link has been established over the PCle interface. - User LED: The green USR LED is for user applications. - MAS LED: The yellow MAS LED illuminates when this model is the Sync Bus Master. - PPS LED: The green PPS LED illuminates when a valid PPS signal is detected.
+The LED will blink at the rate of the PPS signal. - Over Temperature LED: The red TMP LED illuminates when an over temperature or over-voltage condition is indicated by any of the temperature/voltage sensors on the PCB. - Clock Input Connector: One SSMC coaxial connector, labeled CLK, for input of an external sample clock. - Trigger Input Connector: The SSMC coaxial connector labeled TRIG is for input of an external trigger.
+The signal must be a LVTTL signal.